AayamPaudel/birthdaycard/README.md

 # birthdaycard
 This is a birthday card template which wishes the user by their name after entering it.

-This section receives the name entered
+This section receives and displays the name entered
 ```javascript

 form.addEventListener("submit", function(event){